rcrosset/rcrosset.github.io/Installation_guidelines_and_tips.md

 ```
 - Accept the Agreement and confirm the location.
 - "Do you wish the installer to initialize Anaconda3 by running conda init?" --> `yes`
+if you have selected `no`, you have to initialize after the installation process is done, first run `source [PATH TO CONDA]/bin/activate` and then run `conda init`.

-- To activate our installation :
+- To activate our installation refreshing the terminal:
 ```shell
 source ~/.bashrc
 ```